hkdone/headscalemanager/README.En.md

 This new page, accessible via a dedicated button, allows you to test and visualize the impact of different ACL policies without applying them directly to your Headscale server.
 It\'s a safe environment for experimentation.

+### 3.5.
+Network Overview

+This screen, accessible from the navigation bar, offers a dynamic, real-time view of your network topology from the perspective of the current device.
+It is particularly useful for diagnosing connections and checking which `exit node` is being used.

+**Main Features:**
+- **Current Node Selector:** At the top of the page, a dropdown menu allows you to select the device you consider your starting point.
+- **Path Visualization:** A simple graph shows the network path from your selected device to the Internet.
+If traffic passes through an `exit node` on your Headscale network, it will be displayed as an intermediary.
+- **Exit Node Detection:** The page performs a `traceroute` to a public destination (Google DNS) to map the hops.
+If one of the hops matches the IP address of one of your nodes, that node is identified as the exit node currently in use.
+- **Ping Status:** A list of all other nodes on your network is displayed with their status (online/offline) and average latency.
+- **Traceroute Details:** An expandable section shows you the raw `traceroute` result, listing each hop (IP address) between your device and the final destination.

+### 3.6.
+Client Commands

+This page provides a library of command-line interface (`CLI`) commands for the Tailscale client.
+It is designed to help you quickly find the command you need for various tasks, without having to memorize all the options.

+**Features:**
+- **Filters:** You can filter commands by platform (Windows/Linux) and by category (Connection, Routing, Troubleshooting, etc.).
+- **Dynamic Commands:** Some commands are pre-filled with information from your server (URL, existing nodes, etc.) to save you time.
+- **Configuration and Copy:** For complex commands, a dialog allows you to configure the parameters before copying the final command to your clipboard.
 ## 4. Advanced Features

 This section describes advanced features that simplify security management and network monitoring.